-Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
-Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Journal of Pre-College Engineering Education Research (J-PEER), the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Pre-College Engineering Education Research (J-PEER).
-If you have concerns about the submission terms for Journal of Pre-College Engineering Education Research (J-PEER), please contact the editors.
+Submitted articles cannot be previously published, nor be forthcoming in an archival journal or book (print or electronic).
+Please note: “publication” in a working-paper series does not constitute prior publication.
+In addition, by submitting material to the Journal of Pre-College Engineering Education Research (J-PEER), the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at the Journal of Pre-College Engineering Education Research (J-PEER).
+If you have concerns about the submission terms for the Journal of Pre-College Engineering Education Research (J-PEER), please contact Journal Editor Senay Purzer.

 Rights for Authors and Purdue e-Pubs

-As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors assign to Purdue e-Pubs all copyright in the article, subject to the expansive personal--use exceptions described below.
+As further described in our Submission Agreement, in consideration for publication of the article, the authors retain copyright of their work but grant an exclusive license to Purdue University to publish their work.

 The following uses are always permitted to the author(s) and do not require further permission from Purdue e-Pubs provided the author does not alter the format or content of the articles, including the copyright notification:

 - • Posting of the article on the author(s)’s personal website, provided that the website is non-commercial;

 - • Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with the author(s)'s place of employment (e.g., a Phrenology professor at the University of Southern North Dakota can have her article appear in the University of Southern North Dakota's Department of Phrenology online publication series); and

 - • Posting of the article on a non-commercial course website for a course being taught by the author at the university or college employing the author.